kpam92/practice/interview&practice/interview_questions/misc_questions.md

 * What is a max-heap? min-heap?
   - a max-heap is a form of a binary tree where a node's children are all smaller than or equal to it. (don't get this at all confused with the structuring of a binary search tree).
 These nodes are then indexed in a BFS fashion, so if a node is at index K, then you would find its direct children at index 2K + 1(left) and 2K + 2(right). min-heap is the same rules but opposite order.

+* What is the difference between object oriented programming and functional programming?
+  -